 History & Literature’s Modern World field encourages students to pursue transnational projects c.
 1750 to the present.
 It allows students to connect the experiences of colonization to contemporary problems and possibilities of globalization.
 Students will craft and study individual topics of study, which might include themes such as migration and diaspora, movements of labor and capital, the rights and representations of minorities, and the negotiation of cultural differences.
 The field also encourages students to pursue thematic studies that cross national and cultural boundaries.
 All topics of study in the Modern World field must cover more than one century.

-In addition to the requirements for all concentrators (5 tutorials and 1 foreign literature course), students in the field of the Modern World complete the following requirements:
+In addition to the requirements for all concentrators (5 tutorials and 1 course that satisfies the language requirement), students in the Modern World field complete the following requirements:

 - 1 HL90 seminar on a transnational topic or an introductory course on empire, diaspora, or globalization (please see the following list of Modern World Introductory Courses);